miner2046/Bonkcoin-core/doc/build-unix.md

 ### Using packaged dependencies

-Bonkcoin Core's released binaries are built using the "depends system", which contains exact, tested versions of all dependencies.
+Friccoin Core's released binaries are built using the "depends system", which contains exact, tested versions of all dependencies.
 To create binaries that are using only fully tested dependencies, see the documentation in the [depends directory](../depends/README.md) and the